 \subsection{Continual Learning}

-Continual Learning refers to the incremental update of a model with new data without catastrophically forgetting previously acquired knowledge.
+In the context of this paper, Continual Learning refers to the incremental update of a neural network model with new data without catastrophically forgetting previously acquired knowledge.
 According to~\cite{vanthree}, the literature considers three main scenarios: Task-Incremental Learning~(TIL), Domain-Incremental Learning~(DIL), and Class-Incremental Learning~(CIL).
 In TIL~\cite{til}, models are trained on a sequence of tasks and evaluated on all of them.
 During testing, the model is provided with both the input sample and the task identifier.
-DIL~\cite{dil} instead is characterized by domain shifts in the tasks data while the set of labels to detect remains the same across tasks.
-During testing, only the input sample is given without additional information such as the task identifier.
+DIL~\cite{dil} instead is characterized by domain shifts in the task's data, while the set of labels to be detected remains the same across tasks.
+During testing, only the input sample is given, without additional information such as the task identifier.
 The same happens in CIL~\cite{cil}, where the model cannot access the task identifier during testing.
-Unlike DIL, though, each task in CIL introduces new classes, requiring the model to further expand its knowledge to make accurate predictions.
-In this paper we target the more challenging scenario of DIL+CIL, as our tiny robot explores different domains that can also contain new classes.
+Unlike DIL, though, each task in CIL introduces new classes, requiring the model to further expand its knowledge.
+In this paper we target both DIL and CIL scenarios, as our tiny robot explores different domains that can also contain new classes.

-CL methods are categorized into three main approaches: (i)~rehearsal-based~\cite{replay,dgr}, (ii)~regularization-based~\cite{lwf, overcoming}, and (iii)~architecture-based approaches~\cite{schwarz2018progress, peng2023diode}.
-Rehearsal-based techniques store and reuse past data samples during training, with Experience Replay~\cite{replay1} being one of the most popular methods.
-Regularization-based approaches introduce additional constraints during training to preserve the memory of previous tasks, like penalizing model parameters based on their importance~\cite{overcoming} or using knowledge distillation to retain prior knowledge~\cite{lwf}.
+CL methods can be categorized as (i)~rehearsal-based~\cite{replay,dgr}, (ii)~regularization-based~\cite{lwf, overcoming}, and (iii)~architecture-based approaches~\cite{schwarz2018progress, peng2023diode}.
+Rehearsal techniques store and reuse past data samples during training, with Experience Replay~\cite{replay1} being one of the most popular methods.
+Regularization approaches introduce additional constraints during training to preserve the memory of previous tasks, like penalizing model parameters based on their importance~\cite{overcoming} or using knowledge distillation to retain prior knowledge~\cite{lwf}.
 Finally, architecture-based approaches modify and expand the model's architecture to help maintain previously learned knowledge~\cite{schwarz2018progress}.